AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 }
 ```

-Running the test, we have passed...
+Upon checking the tests still pass...
 Now onto removing duplication.
 Here you can see that "Sand" is an obvious duplication between implementation and the test, we can change it to be more generalized by using `lootTable[1].itemName`.

 ```csharp
 if ( lootTable.Count == 1 )